open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         bin/daemon.sh start cluster-manager

 8. Choose worker machines to run portals.
 These machines must be visible to clients.
-9. Edit the configuration items of portals in Release-<Version>/portal/portal.toml.
+9. Edit the configuration items of portal in Release-<Version>/portal/portal.toml.
-    + Make sure the rabbit.port and rabbit.host point to the RabbitMQ
+    - Make sure the rabbit.port and rabbit.host point to the RabbitMQ server
-    + Make sure the portal.networkInterface is specified to the correct network interface which the clients’ signaling and control messages are expected to connect through.
+    - Make sure the portal.networkInterface points to the correct network interface which the clients’ signaling and control messages are expected to connect through.
-    + The [portal.roles.*] section defines user-roles' permission in rooms and the [portal.roles.*.subscribe/publish] section defines attributes of actions of specific roles.
+    - The [portal.roles.<role>] section defines the authorized action list for specific role and the [portal.roles.<role>.<action>] section defines the action attributes for this role.

+10. Run the portal on each machine with following commands:

+        cd Release-<Version>/
+        bin/daemon.sh start portal

-10. Choose worker machine to run session-agent and/or webrtc-agent and/or avstream-agent and/or recording-agent and/or audio-agent and/or video-agents.
-This machine must be visible to each other, and if webrtc-agent is running on it, it must be visible to other client.
+11. Choose worker machine to run session-agent and/or webrtc-agent and/or avstream-agent and/or recording-agent and/or audio-agent and/or video-agents and/or sip-agent.
+This machine must be visible to other agent machines.
+If webrtc-agent or sip-agent is running on it, it must be visible to clients.

-    - If you want to use Intel<sup>®</sup> Visual Compute Accelerator (VCA) to run video agents, please follow section [Configure VCA nodes](#Conferencesection2_3_9) to enable nodes of Intel VCA as a visible seperated machines.
+    - If you want to use Intel<sup>®</sup> Visual Compute Accelerator (VCA) to run video agents, please follow section [Configure VCA nodes](#Conferencesection2_3_10) to enable nodes of Intel VCA as a visible seperated machines.

-11. Edit the configuration items in Release-<Version>/{audio,video,access,session,recording,avstream,sip}_agent/agent.toml.
+12. Edit the configuration items in Release-<Version>/{audio,video,session,recording,avstream,sip}_agent/agent.toml.

     - Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.

-12. Do initialization if you choose video or access agent.
+13. Initialze and run agent worker.

+    1) Initialize agent workers for the first time execution if necessary

        For access agent, follow these steps:

            cd Release-<Version>/
            access_agent/install_deps.sh

-       If you want to use ExternalOutput (RTMP/RTSP stream) features, you should compile ffmpeg with libfdk_aac in addition.
-You can follow section [Enable External output  features for MCU](#Conferencesection2_3_11) for detail steps.

        For general video agent, follow these steps: